lanrat/stargate/README.md

      print version and exit
 ```

-Stargate now operates as a single SOCKS5 proxy server that randomly selects egress IP addresses from your specified CIDR range.
+Stargate operates as a single SOCKS5 proxy server that randomly selects egress IP addresses from your specified CIDR range.
 This approach is much more memory-efficient and suitable for large IPv6 ranges.

 ## Test Flag - Preventing IP Address Leakage